Roy-lab/PoplarATACAnalysis/README.md

 > **Installing an ArchR conda environment:**

 Currently, ArchR supports the R version [4.1 and 4.4](https://github.com/GreenleafLab/ArchR).
 Therefore, making a conda environment with ArchR with v4.4+ is recommended.
 However, some functionalities, like graph pdf making, require packages like Cairo, which need a lower version dependency, i.e., 4.3.
 Sometimes, downgrading the ArchR version may be necessary to get full functionalities.
 The current analysis installed the R version 4.4.2 but downgraded it to 4.3.1 for the latest functionalities.
-Some packages have the 4.4.2 dependencies, but this setting is recommended.
+Some packages have the 4.4.2 dependencies, but this integrative dependency setting is recommended.
 ```
 The following R session information is used for current analysis:
 > sessionInfo()